glennlea1525/Latex-for-Docs/setting-predefined-colours.md

----
-title: Defining and Using Colours
+# Defining and Using Colours

-description: By setting colour definitions in the stylesheet, you can reference them throughout the stylesheet or in the document.
+By setting colour definitions in the stylesheet, you can reference them throughout the stylesheet or in the document.
-layout: single
-categories: latex
----
-{% include toc icon="gears" title="Contents" %}

 If you have corporate colours, you will need to use these colours in your documentation, perhaps on the title page or in the headers or footers.